 The range of practice placements are extensive including placements within hospitals, schools, voluntary sector organisations, child and family centres, counselling services, prisons, drug and alcohol services, hospices, community based health centres, community based mental health teams, day centres for the elderly and for adults with physical and/or learning disabilities.
 The range of practice placements for art psychotherapy students changes from year to year.

 What else do I need to know about placements?

-Students are required to complete 2 years of practice placement.
+Students are required to complete two years of practice placement.
 Participation in a weekly supervision seminar in university is a co-requisite of the practice placement.
 Students will be required to complete a police check / Disclosure Scotland (PVG) for their placement.
 International students are required to bring police checks with them for the start of the semester at the latest.
-Admissions may ask for this information to arrive 3 months prior to the start of the course so that a final offer of a place can be granted.
+Admissions may ask for this information to arrive three months prior to the start of the course so that a final offer of a place can be granted.

 Why are students required to attend personal psychotherapy for the duration of the MSc Art Psychotherapy?

 Students are required to attend weekly personal psychodynamic psychotherapy for the duration of the MSc Art Psychotherapy course.
 All of the registered art psychotherapy courses in the UK have this personal psychotherapy requirement.
 Responsibility for finding a therapist rests with the student.
-In general, students are advised to work with a therapist whose orientation is compatible with the psychodynamic orientation of the programme, with a minimum of 5 years experience BAAT, UKCP or BACP or HCPC State Registered.
+In general, students are advised to work with a therapist whose orientation is compatible with the psychodynamic orientation of the programme, with a minimum of five years experience BAAT, UKCP or BACP or HCPC State Registered.